Alexander Callens

-Alexander Martín Callens Asín (born 4 May 1992) is a Peruvian professional footballer who plays as a central defender for Super League Greece club AEK Athens and the Peru national team.
+Alexander Martín Callens Asín (born 4 May 1992) is a Peruvian professional footballer who plays as a central defender.

 Club career

 Sport Boys

 Born in Callao, Callens played youth football with Sport Boys.
 He made his professional debut on 18 April 2010 in a 3–1 loss at León de Huánuco in the Peruvian Primera División, and scored his first goal on 19 June in another away defeat, 2–1 against Inti Gas Deportes.

 Spain

 Callens signed a two-year contract with Real Sociedad from Spain in August 2011, being assigned to the reserves.
 He went on to spend several Segunda División B seasons with the latter.

 On 4 December 2014, Callens made his debut with the first team, featuring the entire second half of the 0–0 draw at Real Oviedo in the round of 32 of the Copa del Rey.
 On 6 June 2015, he was released.

 On 10 August 2015, Callens joined Segunda División side CD Numancia on a one-year deal.
 He scored his first goal in the league the following 16 January, in a 2–0 away win over Albacete Balompié.